 Writers getting competitive are even worse than this.
 I’ve seen people post in writer forums, ask for information, then when someone asks them a question in turn, they’re evasive or disingenuous.
 This is the height of hypocrisies to my mind, to expect a community to honestly help you, which you then turn around and try to poison.
 I had a local writer who got her books in a local grocery story.
 I asked her how’d she done it, and she responded “As for stores, nothing with writing is easy, except the writing part.
 Enjoy your day!”
 Fair enough.
 Whatever gains she’s made, denying me this information, are pretty small.

-The people doing this clearly worry that helping other writers with will somehow hurt them.
+The people doing this clearly worry that helping other writers will somehow hurt them.
 The odds that a reader will ever buy one particular writer’s book instead another’s is ludacris.
 Many writers are writing in totally different genres, with hardly any reader overlap.
 Books aren’t something that people consume a set number of, either.
 If they read a good book, they’re more likely to read more.
 Smart authors writing books that are similar to others’ realize that people who enjoy one of these books are more likely to read the others, and that books being released to that sub-genre is good for everyone.

 Years ago, I was in Biochemistry as my undergraduate major and in first year biology I missed a class and asked another man who was also in pre-med for his notes.
 I was SHOCKED when he looked me in the eye and said, “I’d like to help you, but if I give you my notes, you’ll get a higher mark, which will raise the class average, and hurt me, so no.” It was astonishing that he looked at such a tiny change as hurting him, rather than future collaborations potentially helping him.
 I accepted his decision, got the notes elsewhere, and never tried to interact with him again.
 Neither of us got into med school (I changed majors, and he wasn’t accepted).
 Somewhat ironically, he posted a couple of years ago on Facebook looking for an organ transplant.
 He found a donor.
 That donor was accepting the chance of serious health consequences in order to help him.
 My classmate is lucky that other people don’t share his self-centered world view.